 1420 MHz, corresponds to the wavelength of radiation produced by a quantum mechanical “spin-flip transition” in neutral hydrogen atoms.
 Because hydrogen is the most abundant element in the Universe and because 1420 MHz is a relatively quiet frequency free from sources of natural radio interference, many SETI experts think that 1420 MHz is a good place to tune in interstellar broadcasts.
 Would aliens reason the same way?
 There’s no way to know, but the search has to start somewhere.

-A little history: Fourteen Twenty was originally an expansion of The Black Book, a systematic enumerated journal of philosophical, social, and psychological perspectives and an attempt to organize them and articulate my thought processes into something tangible.
-Sounds very serious and official, doesn’t it?
+A little history: Fourteen Twenty was originally an expansion of The Black Book, a systematically enumerated journal of philosophical, social, and psychological postures, and my attempt to organize articulate my thought processes into something ordered and tangible.
+This idea failed, and became 1420.

-Fourteen Twenty has since grown into something a lot more chatty, and covers the occasional rant, issues and articles in politics, religion, philosophy, or just general musings.
-There’s no central theme beside perhaps a demonstration on how poorly I used to write, and arguably, still do.
-As much as I want to delete those early posts, I won’t do it, I tells ya.
+Fourteen Twenty has since grown into something with a lot less organization and formality and contains occasional self-important rants, social issues, personal issues, with posts on politics, religion, philosophy, or just general musings.
+There’s no central theme, beside perhaps a demonstration on how poorly I used to write, and arguably, still do.
+As much as I want to delete those early posts, I won’t.
+I won’t do it, I tells ya.